pellux-network/EDx52display/README.md

 Please note that this software only works with the X52 Pro.
 The regular X52 HOTAS does not support third-party software for the MFD.

+**NOTE 1: This fork is an attempt to update and improve the original app which has been abandoned.
+Currently, it replaces the parsing function to read line by line which is not only much more efficient but is working correctly again and doesn't "freeze".
+It also adds the ability to read the current in-system destination and display EDSM info about it.
+Additionally, it includes another fork which improves logging.

-**NOTE: It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector). <br>
+**NOTE 2: It is recommended to run a tool that uploads data to EDSM, such as [ED Market Connector](https://github.com/Marginal/EDMarketConnector). <br>
 Doing this will ensure that any new discoveries can be shown on the display.**

 ## Installation

-Unzip the release folder and run the `EDx52display.exe` application.
+Currently, you must build the app yourself using `go build`

 ## Output